CPS-Cornell/course/docs/pages/rubric.md

 ## **3. Results (20 points)**

 The results section should neatly summarize your findings.
 Include appropriate visualizations, tables, and figures.
+Each figure should be properly labeled so that you can refer to it directly in your writing.
+Be sure to use appropriate scales and labels for your axes.
+Each figure should include a short description to help the reader understand the concepts being communicated.
+Be use to use the most appropriate format for conveying your findings (e.g. don't display large tables of raw data, synthesize results using statistical methods when necessary and visualize whenever appropriate).

 - **17–20 points**: Results are clearly presented with appropriate use of tables, graphs, and figures.
 Data is accurate and well-organized.
 - **13–16 points**: Results are presented adequately, but some figures/tables are unclear or disorganized.